mate-academy/react_todo-app-with-api/README.md

-# JavaScript 2048 Game
+# React Todo App
-Created a fully functional 2048 game using JavaScript.
-Implemented core game mechanics to provide an enjoyable gaming experience.
+Developed a dynamic Todo App using React and TypeScript, integrating it with a backend API.

 # DEMO
-For demo of this project you can visit [DEMO link](https://pivkopa.github.io/js_2048_game/)
+For demo of this project you can visit [DEMO link](https://pivkopa.github.io/react_todo-app-with-api/)

 # Technologies used:
-- Javascript
+- React
-- HTML/CSS
+- TypeScript

 # How to get started
 Clone this repository, install dependencies, and launch this project.